OsiriX-Foundation/karnak-documentation/docs/userguide/userguide_gateway.md

 **Pseudonym are generate automatically** will generate the pseudonym and store it by using Mainzelliste.

 **Pseudonym is already store in KARNAK** will use the pseudonym that an user has added by using the [pseudonym page](extpseudo).
-Pseudonym added alive in the KARNAK cache. **Beware** if the patient to be de-identified is not present in the KARNAK cache, it will not be sent.
+Pseudonym added alive in the KARNAK cache. **Beware** if the patient to be de-identified is not present in the KARNAK cache, it will be generated automatically with Mainzelliste.

 **Pseudonym is in a DICOM tag**, will look for the pseudonym in a DICOM tag.
 The illustration below shows the different elements to configure.